Apple’s Craig Federighi Sends Email To Aspiring Developer

-Craig Federighi is currently Apple’s senior vice president of Software Engineering and it looks like he’s hoping to inspire the next wave of aspiring developers, according to a report from iMore.
+Craig Federighi is currently Apple’s senior vice president of Software Engineering, and it looks like he’s hoping to inspire the next wave of aspiring developers, according to a report from iMore.

 The Apple website states that Federighi and his teams are responsible for delivering the software that powers Apple’s innovative lineup of products.
 This includes the user interface, applications, and frameworks found across Apple’s creations.
 Federighi returned to Apple in 2009 to lead macOS engineering, and later took on responsibility for Apple’s iOS as well, which means he’s worked on all the “subsequent releases of the world’s most advanced desktop and mobile operating systems.”